mkouhpayeh/code-wiki/docs/automation/ansible.md

   AWXs have an application programming interface, which allows for communication from external systems.
   It provides the role-based access control, or RBAC.
   View details logs.
+- Collection : is an archive file that contains modules, roles, plugins, playbooks, documentation, and other objects.
+  Installing a collection isn't too bad.
+It's generally done by issuing the Ansible-Galaxy Collection install command.
+  But I will also need to ensure that I have all the Python dependencies.
+  - run in terminal : ansible-galaxy collection install xxxx
+  - Go to Repo to find all requirements and find the "requirements.txt" file
+  - Click "Raw" and copy the URL
+  - pip install -r URL
+- Python Virtual Environment (PVE) : is a way you can have different Python packages installed at different versions.
+  It can get a little hairy maintaining them after a while, and in this case, I would look at upgrading to using Ansible Navigator in execution environments.

 ## Commands
 - pwd : Presend Working Directory
 - ls : list